-Iraq camp closures to leave 100,000 homeless amid coronavirus pandemic, warns aid group
+Iraq camp closures to leave 100,000 homeless amid coronavirus pandemic, aid group warns

 Iraq’s Displacement Ministry said in late October that it was moving ahead with closures as part of a program of “safe and voluntary return.”
-Aid groups and human rights researchers say that in practice civilians are often ordered to leave their displacement camp on short notice and without clarity on whether it will be possible to return to the areas they came from.
+Aid groups and human rights researchers say that in practice, civilians are often ordered to leave their displacement camp on short notice and without clarity on whether it will be possible to return to the areas they came from.

-On the journey, some risk of being waylaid at checkpoints due to a lack of adequate paperwork, or because their names are on, or are similar to, lists of alleged Islamic State members.
+On the journey, some risk of being waylaid at checkpoints due to a lack of adequate paperwork, or because their names are on lists of alleged Islamic State members or are similar to listed names.

-Human rights groups say these lists are often unreliable, and based on confessions carried out under torture.
+Human rights groups say these lists are often unreliable and based on confessions carried out under torture.

 Iraqi Prime Minister Mustafa al-Kadhimi has described tackling the country’s displacement crisis as one of his main priorities.
 The camps are pitched on barren earth, exposed to the elements and vulnerable to flooding.